wiseneuron/files-maven-plugin/README.md

 * Complete file management
 * Renaming of files and directories
 * A replacement for Ant or Gradle
+* A replacement for the Maven Antrun, Maven Clean or Maven Resources Plugin

 The files-maven-plugin is written in Java, is very simplistic and does not very much.